 Color: Various colors occur here because each layer’s particles and dominant gases act as prisms, filtering out specific light colors.
 The mesosphere layer commonly looks green and blue.

 Temperature: At the base of the mesosphere, near the mesopause (the boundary with the thermosphere), the temperature can range from about -90 degrees Celsius (-130 degrees Fahrenheit) to -40 degrees Celsius (-40 degrees Fahrenheit).
-However, the exact temperature can vary depending on factors such as latitude, season, and time of day.
+However, the exact temperature can vary depending on latitude, season, and time of day.

 As you move higher up within the mesosphere, temperatures continue to drop.
 At the top of the mesosphere, near the stratopause (the boundary with the stratosphere), temperatures can reach as low as -120 degrees Celsius (-184 degrees Fahrenheit) or even colder.